OperationalBina/PipeRT2/README.md

 - for example via CLI:\
     `zerorpc tcp://0.0.0.0:1234 execute start`\
     `zerorpc tcp://0.0.0.0:1234 execute join '{"to_kill":true}'`

+# FAQ

+    Q: What will happen when returning nothing from main logic?
+    A: Not returning anything from a function will return None.
+       We detect when None is returned and just ignore it.
+       So in short, you will not send anything to the next routine in line.
+.

+    Q: What happens if exception is raised within the Pipe (main_logic, setup, cleanup)?
+    A: setup and cleanup methods - The routine Thread will crash.
+                                   It will cause the routine to stop working untill you stop and start again.

+       main_logic method - The crash will notify the user with the routine’s logger.
+                           The crash won’t effect the routine’s execution because it will just take the next data inline from the message handler and will execute the main logic on it.
+.

+    Q: Why and how to use data transmitters?
+    A: The user can decide to not transport the data of a message through the message broker and decide on an other way for example via Shared memory or local file system.

 # Contributing

 For contributing please contact with [San-Moshe](https://github.com/San-Moshe) for accessing our Jira.